 VA entitlement is a financial guaranty from the government, which pledges to repay a portion of your home mortgage in the event of default.

 Your VA entitlement is a specific dollar amount.
-Veterans and service members using the VA loan benefit for the first time have their full VA loan entitlement available, which allows qualified buyers in most of the country to borrow up to $424,100 before having to make a down payment.
+Veterans and service members using the VA loan benefit for the first time have their full VA loan entitlement available, which allows qualified buyers to borrow as much as they can afford without having to make a down payment.

 But borrowers who have utilized a VA home loan before may have some or none of their entitlement remaining when the time comes for them to seek another VA purchase.

 And this means a borrower may have to apply for a restoration of entitlement prior to getting a new loan.

 A VA restoration of entitlement allows borrowers who have previously utilized their VA loan entitlement to purchase another home with the VA’s guaranty again.